mvp-2003/DealMate/docs/DEPLOYMENT_GUIDE.md

 ---

-This deployment guide provides comprehensive instructions for deploying DealPal across various environments.
+This deployment guide provides comprehensive instructions for deploying DealMate across various environments.
 Choose the deployment method that best fits your infrastructure and requirements.

 **Last Updated**: July 26, 2025
 **Next Review**: August 26, 2025